NothingAG/work-contract/README.md

 Branches are created for the work contract of each robot.

-Only the `master` branch is mirrored on GitHub.
+Only the *protected* branches are mirrored on GitHub.

 ## Set a contract for a new robot

 - Create a new branch `robot/{robotName}`
+  - From `master` for a part-time or full-time contract
+  - From a `alt/*` branch for another type of contract
+  - **Do not** protect this new branch
 - Edit `work_contract.md` in the branch
   - Replace all the placeholders with the contract values
   - The placeholders are in between curly braces: `{}`